International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 The catalog service may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
 The semantics of such tokens are not part of this specification.

+#### 4.3.1 The Proof Metadata Endpoint

+When a catalog contains protected _datasets_ the provider has two options: include all _datasets_ in the catalog response and restrict access when a contract is negotiated; or, require one or more proofs when the catalog request is made and filter the _datasets_ accordingly.
+The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
+The specifics of proof types and presenting a proof during a catalog request is outside the scope of the
+Dataspace Protocol Specifications.
+However, binding specifications should define a proof data endpoint for obtaining this information.

 ### 4.4 Catalog Brokers

 A dataspace may include _**catalog brokers**_.
 A catalog broker is a consumer that has trusted access to 1..N upstream catalog services and advertises their respective catalogs as